AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 * Add `/allowAuthorized "1"` to `/cache` section in `publish_farm.any`.

-* All the Screens players will use authenticated session to connect to AEM (author/publish).
-Out-of-the-box Dispatcher does not cache these urls, so we should enable those.
+* All the AEM Screens players use authenticated session to connect to AEM (author/publish).
+Out-of-the-box Dispatcher does not cache these urls, so you should enable those.

 * Add `statfileslevel "10"` to `/cache` section in `publish_farm.any`
-   This will support caching up to 10 levels from the cache docroot and invalidate accordingly when content is published rather than invalidating everything.
+   This supports caching up to ten levels from the cache docroot and invalidate accordingly when content is published rather than invalidating everything.
 Feel free to change this level based on how deep your content structure is

 * Add the following to `/invalidate section in publish_farm.any`